sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-recieveing-sms.md

 ## Allow Sinch REST API to Reach Your Application

-Now that we have a POST endpoint to respond to Sinch callbacks, how can we test this works?
-We could deploy our application to a publicly-exposed Web server (i.e. on AWS, Google Cloud, Heroku, Digital Ocean, etc.), but that would be too much work and completely out of scope for this tutorial.

-[Ngrok](https://ngrok.com/) to the rescue!
+To test it you need to make your server reachable from the outside, one way of doing that is to use [Ngrok](https://ngrok.com/).
 Ngrok is a free lightweight application you install on your computer that automatically creates a tunnel to expose one of your local network ports to the Internet without the need to configure anything on your router.

 [Follow the instructions to install Ngrok](https://ngrok.com/download) on your computer, and once the `ngrok` binary is available in your path, fire up a tunnel to expose the default Spring Boot port on the Internet: